containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `User=`

 The (numeric) uid to run as inside the container.
-This does not need to match the uid on the host, which can be modified with `RemapUsers`, but if that is not specified, this uid is also used on the host.
+This does not need to match the uid on the host, which can be modified with `UserNS`, but if that is not specified, this uid is also used on the host.

+### `UserNS=`

+Set the user namespace mode for the container.
+This is equivalent to the Podman `--userns` option and generally has the form `MODE[:OPTIONS,...]`.

 ### `VolatileTmp=` (default to `no`, or `yes` if `ReadOnly` enabled)